-Humans can probably transmit monkeypox to their pet dogs, according to a study published last Wednesday in the Lancet journal.
+Humans can possibly transmit monkeypox to their pet dogs, according to a study published last Wednesday in the Lancet journal.

 Following the study publication, the U.S. Centers for Disease Control and Prevention Friday updated its information about the virus in animals.